Q1: Notice these expressions in the text. Infer their meanings from the context.

 Q1: Where was it most likely that the two girls would find work after school?

-Ans: The two girls, Sophie and Jansie, were already destined for a job in the biscuit factory and it was likely that they would work there after school.
+Ans: The two girls, Sophie and Jansie, were already earmarked for work in the biscuit factory, so it was most likely that they would take jobs there after school.

 Q2: What were the options that Sophie was dreaming of?
 Why does Jansie discourage her to have such dreams?